 OUTER HERITAGE TRAIL.
-The final walk in this year's series of free guided walks of the town's outer heritage trail every last Friday of the month from May to September - except for June, when the walk will take place on Friday 22 June.
-The meeting place is the Heritage Centre at 4 Kirkgate - 1.15pm for a 1.30pm start.
+The final walk in this year's series of free guided walks will take place on Friday 27 September 2019, meeting at the Heritage Centre, 4 Kirkgate, at 1.15pm for a 1.30pm start.
 The walk takes about three hours and includes a climb to the summit of the Binn.
 Walkers should be reasonably fit, and wear stout footwear and clothes suitable for the weather conditions.
 Participants are advised to bring along a snack and a drink.
 Please click here for more information.

 All guided walks are undertaken at walker's own risk.

-For more information on the exhibitions and walks, please contact the Convener of Burntisland Heritage Trust, Ian Archibald (telephone 01592 872121 or ) (or contact via webmaster).
+For more information on the exhibitions and walks, please contact the Convenor of Burntisland Heritage Trust, Ian Archibald (telephone 01592 873557 or ) (or contact via webmaster).

 the Trust's Convenor regularly undertakes talks on the following

 Heritage Trust projects include the erection of two comprehensive commemoration panels in the town; and an oral history programme, recording the memories of the town's older residents for posterity.

 In a joint venture in 2007, Burntisland Heritage Trust and the Arsenal Scotland Supporters Club erected a plaque to commemorate David Danskin, the founder and first captain of Arsenal Football Club - please see the David Danskin Commemoration Plaque page.
 In a similar venture in 2008, the Trust joined with the Institution of Civil Engineers to erect a plaque to commemorate William Bald, the pioneering 19th century cartographer, surveyor and civil engineer - please see the William Bald Commemoration Plaque page.